GregTech-Blueprints/GT-BP-Guides/content/gtnh/guides/player-gear/ultimate-tinkers-crossbow.md

 - Adamantium – LuV

 > Remember that you can’t just swap out the tip for crossbow bolts.
 You will have to fluid solidify with a tool rod every time.
 Keep using an energetic alloy tool rod until you have access to Osmiridium and then swap to that.
 If you are still upgrading your crossbow in UHV, you can swap to an Infinity tool rod.
 Do you want to one shot God??

-## Modifiers
-The final part of this guide will cover the modifiers that you want on your crossbow and bolts.
-This is a very simple endeavour as your goals are straightforward.
-You want to shoot fast, get as much loot as possible, never run out of ammo, and do as much damage as possible.

-Each of these things will be dealt with by adding a different modifier to your tools.

-### Crossbow:
-Redstone – Applied to the crossbow to bring the draw speed down to 0.25 seconds.
-Adding more Redstone beyond this will do nothing.
-You need a maximum of 250 Redstone (5 modifiers worth) to achieve this draw speed with your forever limbs.

-Lapis – This will add luck to your crossbow.
-Luck is the same as the looting enchantment and goes up to Luck 3.
-This requires 450 lapis and only takes up 1 modifier slot.

-Reinforcement – If you end up with more than 6 modifiers on your crossbow, you may as well start working on making it unbreakable.
-Your tool will already have Reinforced 4 because of the unstable tough binding so you only need 6 reinforcement modifiers to make the bow unbreakable.
-The reinforcement upgrade is crafted by either casting steel onto an obsidian large plate or doing the same thing in a fluid solidifier.

-There is no benefit to adding quartz to your crossbow.
-This will only add to the melee damage that it does and that is entirely pointless.

-### Bolts:
-Moss – This will make your ammo regenerate over time.
-I have never felt the need to add more than one to my bolts but if you are impatient in the early game and have the Thaumcraft research, adding 2 will make it regen faster.

-Quartz – This is a sharpness upgrade for the bolts.
-The more you add, the more damage they will do.
-Once you are satisfied with the regen speed of the bolts, just add more quartz every time a modifier slot pops up.